 Female sowbugs and pillbugs carry their eggs in a brood pouch where their young hatch after 45 days.
 There are 24-28 eggs in each brood; one to three broods are produced each year.

 Pillbugs and sowbugs are found in moist areas so they can feed on organic matter.
-They are commonly found outdoors under stones and plant materials.
-They frequently invade basements and crawlspaces.
+Likewise, they are commonly found outdoors under stones and plant materials.
+Similarly, pillbugs and sowbugs frequently invade basements and crawlspaces.
 They do not cause damage, but still are considered a great nuisance.

-Wondering how to get rid of pillbugs and sowbugs?
-For effective control, it is beneficial to reduce moist environments by removing any piles of organic matter, wood, and any other materials that can create harbourage areas.
-You can also contact Terminix Canada’ Ontario branch to learn more about how to get rid of pillbugs and sowbugs.
+Importantly, it is beneficial to reduce moist environments for effective control.
+For example, removing any piles of organic matter, wood, and any other materials that can create harbourage areas.
+Meanwhile, you can contact Terminix Canada’s Ontario branch to learn more about how to get rid of pillbugs and sowbugs.

 Silverfish are primitive, wingless insects that are half an inch to one inch long when fully grown.
-They are flat, somewhat “carrot” shaped, and covered with silvery scales.
+Meanwhile, they are flat, somewhat “carrot” shaped, and covered with silvery scales.

-The female silverfish lays one to three eggs per day in concealed crevices or beneath objects, which will hatch in about 43 days.
-The young silverfish look exactly like the adults, except smaller.
+The female silverfish lays one to three eggs per day in concealed crevices or beneath objects.
+These will hatch in about 43 days.
+Young silverfish look exactly like the adults, except smaller.
 These insects have longevity, commonly living a minimum of three years.

-Silverfish can be found anywhere throughout a structure, from the basement, to individual floors, to attics, to shingles on the roof.
+Silverfish are found anywhere throughout a structure.
+In other words everywhere from the basement, to individual floors, to attics, to shingles on the roof.
 They readily feed on books, cloth, and sometimes dried meats or dead insects.

-Need to know how to get rid of silverfish?
-For effective silverfish control, it is beneficial to reduce any areas of concentrated moisture.
-Lowering the temperature and removing any infested items can help eliminate a localized silverfish infestation.
-Sanitation is always helpful, but may not greatly reduce the silverfish infestation.
+Importantly, it’s vital to reduce any areas of concentrated moisture for effective silverfish control.
+Likewise, lowering the temperature and removing infested items helps eliminate localized silverfish infestations.
+Sanitation is always helpful, however it may not greatly reduce the silverfish infestation.
 Silverfish control is easily accomplished with thorough applications of baits and/or residual insecticide sprays or dusts.
-And of course, you can always contact Terminix Canada to learn more about how to get rid of silverfish.
+Above all, you can always contact Terminix Canada to learn more about how to get rid of silverfish.